NoXX-Technologies/docs/project-standards/README.md

 - No `let` - use `cons`
 - Immutable - No `array.push` (use `reduce`)
 - Immutable - No `forEach` (use `map` or `reduce` or `filter`)
+- Immutable - Prefer `Promise.all` and `Promise.then` to `async`/`await`
+- Use descriptive function names with short, composed function bodies

 ### React
 - Always use `useCallback`